czukowski/I18n_Plural/README.md

 ============

-This module has started as a helper class to help achieve accurate language-dependent plural inflections, but has grown since into almost complete alternative to Kohana 3.2 I18n system (branches for previous Kohana 3.x versions are also available, although no longer supported).
+This module has started as a helper class to help achieve accurate language-dependent plural inflections, but has grown since into almost complete alternative to Kohana 3.3 I18n system (branches for previous Kohana 3.x versions are also available, although may no longer be supported).

 Current features are: